 Summer Fruit Smoothies

 I gained a new appreciation for drinking my fruit with the surplus of fresh produce we’ve been buying this season.
-I’ll be writing more about my summer smoothie creations.
-Watch the blog for that post coming soon!
+They’re an easy way to get extra fruit into your diet.

 Grilled Romaine Caesar Salad with Peaches and Chickpeas

 This one maybe doesn’t count as a “peach dish” because the peach is really a side item that happens to share the same plate.
 However, the sweetness of the peach was a nice break every once in a while from the rest of the salad.

 The romaine and beans were made using a recipe from Minimalist Baker where I substituted chickpeas for the white beans.
 Also, note that the recipe for the dressing makes a lot!
 It’s delicious but a little goes a long way.
 If you are making the full recipe, halve the amounts for the dressing or even quarter it.